LucianoZu/mydockers/dart-devenv/README.md

 # dart-devenv

 This is an image with Dart SDK (from google) and Visual Studio Code with Dart plugin preinstalled.
-This image is suitable to develop Web and Server-Side applications.
+This image is suitable to develop Web (see AngularDart too) and Server-Side applications.

 Docker image is located at:
 [lucianozu dockerhub](https://hub.docker.com/r/lucianozu/dart-devenv/)